Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 **Master catalog**

 Every product in Salesforce must be assigned to a catalog, which is similar to a product category in a shop.
 There must be a master catalog in Salesforce that determines which fields are available.

-In Actindo, all fields from Salesforce are available as there exists only one single attribute set for Salesforce.
+In Actindo, all fields from Salesforce are available, as there exists only one single attribute set for Salesforce.
 This Salesforce attribute set must be mapped to the master catalog, see [Configure the master catalog](#configure-the-master-catalog).

 [comment]: <> (s.o.: ist der master catalog in Salesforce oder in Actindo?)

 **Sites**

 Salesforce offers the possibility to create different sites for the order import.
 In Actindo, these sites are created as sub-shops.
-That means, that every single shop is a sub-account and also available as a sub-account in the stock withdrawal matrix in the *Warehouse* module.
+That means that every single shop is a sub-account and is also available as a sub-account in the stock withdrawal matrix in the *Warehouse* module.

+[comment]: <> (every single shop is a sub-account ... wo?
+Actindo Modul spezifiezieren?)

 **Fields and attributes**